George Dibbs: Political career

 In 1882, he won St Leonards, with the support of the unions.
-In January 1883 he was given the portfolio of Colonial Treasurer in the ministry of Sir Alexander Stuart, and was committed to continued railway-building although revenue was under pressure due to a suspension of land sales and no new taxation.
+In January 1883 he was committed to continued railway-building although revenue was under pressure due to a suspension of land sales and no new taxation.
 Dibbs would later describe this decision as "the gravest political blunder of my life".
 The Assembly refused to pass an increase in property tax, so he decided to borrow an unprecedented £14m, giving him a subsequent reputation for extravagance.
 Stuart resigned due to ill-health in October 1885 and Dibbs became Premier.
 In the October 1885 elections, he was attacked mercilessly by Parkes who defeated him in the St Leonards election, was defeated for The Richmond, but he won The Murrumbidgee.
 Although his government polled badly overall, he attempted to govern on, but he was forced to resign after less than three months when it became clear that there would be a budget deficit of over £1m.

 Dibbs was Colonial Secretary in the ministry of Sir Patrick Jennings from February 1886 to January 1887.
 Dibbs was a free trader, however the government introduced an ad valorem tax of 5%, which Dibbs denied was a protective tariff.
 Parkes formed the Free Trade Party and fought the 1887 election on the fiscal question of free trade or protection.
 While Dibbs supported free trade, he opposed Parkes, and stood as an independent free trade candidate.
 Dibbs was politically isolated and in July 1887 joined the Protectionist Party, becoming leader of the party on 20 September 1887.

-He became Premier again on 17 January 1889, but was succeeded by Parkes seven weeks later.
-When Parkes resigned in October 1891 Dibbs came into power following the 1891 New South Wales election, with Labour support, in a time of great financial stress.
-He went to England in June 1892 on a borrowing mission, not only as the representative of New South Wales but also of Victoria, South Australia and Tasmania, and carried out his negotiations successfully.
-During the banking crisis of May 1893 he showed himself to be a firm leader, saving the situation at Sydney by giving the banks power to issue inconvertible paper money for a period, although most of them failed to take advantage and went bankrupt.
-In 1893, his electoral reform removed rural over-representation.
-He was elected as the member for Tamworth in 1894.
-He later received a substantial public testimonial for his services at this time.